Remote sensing: Training and education

-Remote Sensing has a growing relevance in the modern information society.
+Remote sensing has a growing relevance in the modern information society.
 It represents a key technology as part of the aerospace industry and bears increasing economic relevance – new sensors e.g. TerraSAR-X and RapidEye are developed constantly and the demand for skilled labour is increasing steadily.
 Furthermore, remote sensing exceedingly influences everyday life, ranging from weather forecasts to reports on climate change or natural disasters.
 As an example, 80% of the German students use the services of Google Earth; in 2006 alone the software was downloaded 100 million times.
 But studies have shown that only a fraction of them know more about the data they are working with.
 There exists a huge knowledge gap between the application and the understanding of satellite images.

 Remote sensing only plays a tangential role in schools, regardless of the political claims to strengthen the support for teaching on the subject.
 A lot of the computer software explicitly developed for school lessons has not yet been implemented due to its complexity.
 Thereby, the subject is either not at all integrated into the curriculum or does not pass the step of an interpretation of analogue images.
 In fact, the subject of remote sensing requires a consolidation of physics and mathematics as well as competences in the fields of media and methods apart from the mere visual interpretation of satellite images.

 Many teachers have great interest in the subject "remote sensing", being motivated to integrate this topic into teaching, provided that the curriculum is considered.
 In many cases, this encouragement fails because of confusing information.
 In order to integrate remote sensing in a sustainable manner organizations like the EGU or Digital Earth encourage the development of learning modules and learning portals.
 Examples include: FIS – Remote Sensing in School Lessons, Geospektiv, Ychange, or Spatial Discovery, to promote media and method qualifications as well as independent learning.

 Software

 Remote sensing data are processed and analyzed with computer software, known as a remote sensing application.
 A large number of proprietary and open source applications exist to process remote sensing data.
-Remote sensing software packages include: